CloudLabsAI-Azure/build-your-first-power-bi-report/LabGuidepackageHOL2/Lab Guide/Exercise-02.md

 - Enhanced the page with a background, shapes, a title banner, and subtle effects
 - Imported and configured a custom visual from AppSource
 - Built a report page tooltip, bookmarks, and a bookmark-triggered button
-- Generated and validated a Copilot narrative summary, and republished the enhanced report
+- Generated and validated a Copilot narrative summary and republished the enhanced report

 ### Congratulations!
 You have successfully completed the lab.